 - attended at least one professional meeting, whether regional, national, or international

 After your first year of study at Duke, you are required, as a condition of your enrollment, to file an annual written report with the Director of Graduate Studies (DGS) that discusses your progress towards the Ph.D. degree.

 Process and Timeline

-Your annual report will be due on April 30 of each year you are enrolled in the Graduate School.
+Your annual report will be due by May 31 of each year you are enrolled in the Graduate School.